- Federal government opportunity in Sydney CBD

 Responsibilities will include but are not limited to:

-If this sounds like the role for you, please submit an updated copy of your resume in MS Word format by hitting APPLY NOW or call Ankita on 02 9200 3683 for more information.
+If you are interested in this role, please do APPLY NOW or call Ankita on 02 9200 3683 for more information.

 DFP welcomes applications from Aboriginal and Torres Strait Islander people, people with diverse cultural and linguistic backgrounds and people with disability.
 In addition, DFP will provide reasonable adjustments for individuals with disability throughout the recruitment process.
 If you identify as a person with disability and require adjustments to the application, recruitment, selection and/or assessment process, please advise via firstname.lastname@example.org or 1300 337 000 and indicate your preferred method of communication (email, phone, text) so we can keep in touch and meet your accessibility needs.